s223929/41934---Advanced-BIM-Materials/A3/README.md

 # About our tool

-This tool connects BIM wall materials with EPD data (Environmental Product Declarations) and helps automate the process of the environmental assessment.
-It calculates the Global Warming Potential (GWP) of different wall materials, allowing the user or designer to compare several options.
+This tool connects BIM wall materials in the external walls with EPD data (Environmental Product Declarations) and helps automate the process of the environmental assessment.
+It calculates the Global Warming Potential (GWP) of the different wall materials, allowing the user or designer to compare several options.

 In other words, the tool is not only a calculation tool, but also a comparison tool that supports better and more sustainable design decisions.